-Stock futures open lower as coronavirus social distancing guidelines extended to April 30
+Stock futures trade lower as coronavirus social distancing guidelines extended to April 30

 Continue Reading Below

-U.S. stock futures opened lower Sunday evening as efforts to contain the coronavirus remain a priority across the globe and as President Trump announced that social distancing guidelines will remain in place until April 30 at least.
+U.S. stock futures traded lower Sunday evening as efforts to contain the coronavirus remain a priority across the globe and as President Trump announced that social distancing guidelines will remain in place until April 30 at least.

-The Dow Jones Industrial Average, S&P 500 and Nasdaq Composite posted early losses of 1 percent each.
+At 10:50 p.m.
+ET, the Dow Jones Industrial Average, S&P 500 and Nasdaq Composite indicated losses of 1 percent each.

 The move follows a volatile but positive week for the three major averages, which saw the Dow gain over 12.8 percent and exit its bear market on Thursday.
 The S&P 500 rose 10.26 percent while the Nasdaq gained more than 9 percent.